anquanscan/sec-tools/README.md

 [Kuiper](https://github.com/DFIRKuiper/Kuiper): Digital Forensics Investigation Platform
 [hashview-old](https://github.com/hashview/hashview-old): A web front-end for password cracking and analytics
 [dependency-confusion-exploit](https://github.com/sorahed/dependency-confusion-exploit): a demonstration of how the dependency-confusion attack with npm works
 [HackingNews](https://github.com/olafgoj/HackingNews): O co chodzi w #hackingnews?
 W skrócie: wrzucam linki do ciekawych stron, które napotkam na swojej drodze. :)
+[Typhoon-Vulnerable-VM](https://github.com/PrismaCSI/Typhoon-Vulnerable-VM): Typhoon Vulnerable VM is a virtual machine bundled with several vulnerabilities that provides a laboratory environment for researchers looking into enhancing their skills in the field of Cyber Security.